-A clear strategy for the decarbonization of heat.
-We need to make progress on a comprehensive clean heat strategy, so that it is in place by 2025 at the latest to achieve net zero by 2050.
-But a strategy on its own is not enough, immediate policy action should be taken to improve the thermal efficiency of housing and to accelerate the deployment of low carbon appliances.
+A clear strategy for the decarbonisation of heat.
+We need to make progress on a comprehensive clean heat strategy, so that it's in place by 2025 at the latest to achieve net zero by 2050.
+But a strategy on its own is not enough.
+Immediate policy action should be taken to improve the thermal efficiency of housing and to accelerate the deployment of low carbon appliances.

 These recommendations aren’t a wish list or set of demands, but areas that all stakeholders, including government, should focus on to keep decarbonising at pace.
 We will work constructively with all parties on these issues, keeping the lights on and gas flowing, to deliver a safe and secure energy system that works for all.